Class Action & Mass Tort Lawsuit Lawyer

 - Stryker Hip

 Before joining a class action or before your case is consolidated as part of a mass tort, it is important to understand your rights.
-The experienced South Florida personal injury lawyers at Wolf & Pravato offer free consultations to help you determine the best way to take legal action.
+The experienced South Florida personal injury lawyers at the law offices of Wolf & Pravato offer free consultations to help you determine the best way to take legal action.
 Our attorneys can evaluate your case and provide answers to questions including: